 Underground Utility Strikes Toolbox Talk

-Underground utility line strikes are a big deal and can cause a lot of damage.
-Brief your crews on how to safely dig around underground utility lines.
+Underground utility strikes are a big deal and can cause a lot of damage.
+Use this toolbox talk to brief your crews on how to safely dig around underground utility lines and what to do if you hit one during excavation.

 Underground Utility Strikes Safety Talk

 Over a span of 20 years, the Common Ground Alliance (CGA) has dealt with many underground utility strikes.
 It is an extremely dangerous situation when this type of incident happens.
 Not only can it result in property damages, but it is also a hazard to everyone around the area as well.
-These hits have accumulated $1.7 billion in property damages and 1,906 injuries.
-In addition to that, there have been a total of 421 deaths related to underground utility strikes.
+In this toolbox talk, we'll talk excavation best practices for avoiding underground utility strikes and what to do should you strike one.

 How To Best Avoid Utility Line Strikes During Excavation

-It is important to know the safest and best easy to execute a construction job.
-All construction workers should be briefed on rules and regulations before a job begins.
-That way everyone has safety on the top of their mind.
-There are a few practices that you can put into play to be as safe as possible.
+All construction workers and excavating contractors should be briefed on rules and safety regulations before an excavation job begins.
+There are a few best practices that you can put into play to best avoid utility line strikes during excavation:

 811 is a number that you dial to have lines marked.
 It is a completely free service that you can take advantage of to prevent a damage incident to your underground utility lines.
 Damage to an underground line can affect more than just you.